 The symposium will explore the ways in which fish are able to occupy a broad range of naturally dynamic environments, as well as their capacity to adapt to habitat loss and directional environmental change.

-We look forward to seeing you online or in-person next year!
+We look forward to seeing you online or in-person this July at NTU!

 Jump to Section....

 Aquatic environments across the globe, and the fish that live in them, are subject to myriad threats, including the input of anthropogenic pollutants, over-exploitation, species introductions, physical barriers to movement, the manipulation of flow regimes and global climate change.

-Fish are responding to these threats at all organisational levels, with consequences for gene expression, physiology and patterns of behaviour.
-The impact of these changes on populations, communities and ecosystem processes are now beginning to be revealed.
+Fish respond to these perturbations at all organisational levels, with consequences for gene expression, physiology and patterns of behaviour.
+The impact of these changes on populations, communities and ecosystem processes is now beginning to be revealed.

 Nottingham Trent University (Brackenhurst Campus)

 The symposium will be based at NTU’s stunning rural Brackenhurst campus, close to the cathedral town of Southwell, with the Symposium banquet and medal awards ceremony to be held at the City campus in the centre of Nottingham.
 The newly completed Lyth Building will house all scientific sessions.